-The proposed Strengthening Capacity to Enhance Planting Material Production of Vegetables- at Gannoruwa, Kundasale and Dodangolla well augers with enhancing the DOA's capacities.
+The proposed Strengthening Capacity to Enhance Planting Material Production of Vegetables-Rehabilitation and Upgrading existing facilities and Land Improvement at HORDI- Gannoruwa and University Experimental Station- Dodangolla well augers with enhancing the DOA's capacities.
 It aligns with the sustainability of the agriculture sector modernization under ASMP.
 The proposed activities will not have impacts in relation to land acquisition or involuntary resettlement.
 The impacts that can arise can be considered modest and can be reversed with mitigation action.